Eve Goldberg: Career

 Goldberg began performing publicly in 1990, and since that time has performed at many clubs, concert series, and festivals throughout Canada and the north-eastern United States, including the Mariposa Folk Festival, the Kennedy Center, the Ottawa Folk Festival, the Stan Rogers Folk Festival.

 Her first album, Ever Brightening Day, was released on her own Sweet Patootie Music label.
 Her next albums Crossing the Water, and A Kinder Season were both released by Borealis Records.
 Her instrumental composition "Watermelon Sorbet" was theme song to CBC Radio's Richardson's Roundup program.
 "Watermelon Sorbet" is also featured on a collection of acoustic guitar music called Six Strings North of the Border.

 In addition to performing, Goldberg has been involved in many other music projects.
 In 1996, she became the office manager for The Borealis Recording Company, an independent Canadian folk music record label.
 In 1999, she helped found Common Thread: Community Chorus of Toronto, a seventy-voice non-audition folk choir that sings music from around the world.

 Goldberg is one of the main organizers of The Woods Music and Dance Camp held every year in the Muskoka region of Ontario.

 Goldberg also gives ukulele lessons and leads a ukulele group in Toronto.
 She performs with fellow musician Jane Lewis as the duo Gathering Sparks; the pair sing at folk festivals and also regularly at the Tranzac Club in Toronto.
 They released an album, All That's Real, on Borealis in 2019.

+Award

 Goldberg's efforts to cultivate the folk-music community in Ontario led to her receiving the Estelle Klein Award from Folk Music Ontario in 2021.